Hyper-V

 New-TalosVM -VMNamePrefix talos-worker -CPUCount 4 -StartupMemory 8GB -SwitchName LAB -TalosISOPath C:\ISO\metal-amd64.iso -NumberOfVMs 2 -VMDestinationBasePath 'D:\Virtual Machines\Test VMs\Talos' -StorageVHDSize 50GB

-Pushing Config to the Nodes
+Push Config to the Nodes

-# set control plane IP variable
+# Set control plane IP variable

 $CONTROL_PLANE_IP='10.10.10.x'

-# Generate talos config
+# Generate Talos config

 talosctl gen config talos-cluster https://$($CONTROL_PLANE_IP):6443 --output-dir .